The Solace Launch

-I am thrilled to tell you all that my new book Solace is available to buy now (For international friends, it is available to pre-order on most of the big online booksellers.)
+I am thrilled to tell you all that my new book Solace is available to buy now (For international friends, it is available on most of the big online booksellers.)

 Solace is that feeling of calm and comfort,